cnsuhao/engine1/ReadMe.md

   - You probably want to do this for all configuration in the solution
 - Click on 'Configuration Options->Debugging' on the left tree in the properties dialog
 - Put the directory to your bin directory as the 'Working Directory'
-- Enter the relative path to the associated directory containing the dlls for your selected configuration into the 'Envirionment' field.
+- Enter the relative path to the associated directory containing the dlls for your selected configuration into the 'Environment' field.
   - For example, this is what you would enter to run against the 64bit release dll's: PATH=PATH;./release
   - and this is what you would enter to run against the 32bit release dll's : PATH=PATH;./release32